YuetongLiu/Data_Science_Coursera/README.md

 ## Structure
 Raw data is in folder "UCI HAR Dataset". <br />
 Code is in "run_analysis.R". <br />
-Tidy data set in tidyData.txt". <br />
+Tidy data set is in tidyData.txt". <br />
+Code book is in CodeBook.md